WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed: Fatal error regarding objects and arrays upon update to 2.0.0

 = 2.0.0 =
 * Updated: Plugin has been migrated to use Constant Contact API version 3.0.
 This will require new authentication workflow.
 * Updated: Addressed security issues with regards to opt-in notification.
 * Updated: Added support to check for DISABLE_WP_CRON constant usage and bypass cron scheduling if true.
 * Fixed: moved "Edit form" link to outside the `<form>` markup.
 * Fixed: Custom color choices were not applying to all parts of form text output.

+= 1.14.1 =
+* Fixed: Backport of security issue originally fixed in 2.0.0 release.

 = 1.14.0 =
 * Fixed: Issues around email submissions with "some+value@email.com" based addresses.